Shard theory for $g$-fans: Shard intersections

 \begin{proof} The interval $[\RR_{\downarrow},\RR]$ coincides with $\C(A,\UU)$, where $\UU$ is the intersection of $\RR$ with all chambers $\TT$ such that $\TT\covered\RR$.
 Then $\SSS(\RR)$ contains $\UU$ and $\dim(\UU)=\dim(\SSS(\RR))$.
 Thus, by Proposition \ref{containg shard}, a shard $\Sigma$ contain $\SSS(\RR)$ if and only if it contains $\UU$.
 On the other hand, a shard $\Sigma$ contains $\UU$ if and only if it separates two adjacent cones $\VV$ and $\VV'$ of $[\RR_{\downarrow},\RR]$.
 Thus the set $\jirr[\RR_{\downarrow},\RR]$ and $\{\JJ(\Sigma)\ |\ \SSS(R)\subset\Sigma\}$ coincide.

 Moreover $\RR\leq_{\textnormal{SI}}\TT$, which is equivalent to $\SSS(\RR)\subset\SSS(\TT)$, if and only if $\{\Sigma\ |\ \SSS(\RR)\subset\Sigma\}\supset \{\Sigma\ |\ \SSS(\TT)\subset\Sigma\}$.
-This is also equivalent to $\{\JJ(\Sigma)\ |\ \SSS(\RR)\supset\Sigma\}\subset \{\JJ(\Sigma)\ |\ \SSS(\TT)\subset\Sigma\}$, that is, $\jirr[\RR_{\downarrow},\RR]\supset\jirr[\TT_{\downarrow},\TT]$. \end{proof}
+This is also equivalent to $\{\JJ(\Sigma)\ |\ \SSS(\RR)\subset\Sigma\}\supset \{\JJ(\Sigma)\ |\ \SSS(\TT)\subset\Sigma\}$, that is, $\jirr[\RR_{\downarrow},\RR]\supset\jirr[\TT_{\downarrow},\TT]$. \end{proof}

 We note that by Theorem \ref{bij jirr and shard2}, $\shardint A$ is anti-isomorphic to $\wide A$.
-Then, we can also get Proposition \ref{poset iso wide shard} by \cite[Theorem 4.25]{En2}, which implies that $\wide A\cong(\C(A),\leq_{\textnormal{CLO}})$.
+Then, we can also get Proposition \ref{poset iso wide shard} by \cite[Theorem 4.25]{En}, which implies that $\wide A\cong(\C(A),\leq_{\textnormal{CLO}})$.

 The second important property is gradedness.
-Recall that a finite poset $\PP$ is \emph{graded} if it is equipped with a rank function $\rho:\PP\to \mathbb{N}$ such that $\rho(x)=\rho(y)+1$ if $x\covered y$.
-Then we have the following result, which is a refinement of Proposition \ref{wide and rank}.
+Recall that a finite poset $\PP$ is \emph{graded} if it is equipped with a rank function $\rho:\PP\to \mathbb{N}$ such that $\rho(x)=\rho(y)+1$ if $x\covers y$.
+Then we have the following result \cite[Proposition 5.1]{Re3}.